digitalinteraction/poster-vote-backend/README.md

 #  -> It looks for files that end with '.spec.ts', e.g. MyApp.spec.ts
 npm test -s

-# Generate the table of contents for this readme
+# Generate the table of contents for this readme and docs/api.md
-npx gen-md-toc -i
+npm run gen-toc
 ```

 ### Code Structure